sampathv95/image-captioning/README.md

 link for images : https://github.com/jbrownlee/Datasets/releases/download/Flickr8k/Flickr8k_Dataset.zip
 link for captions: https://github.com/jbrownlee/Datasets/releases/download/Flickr8k/Flickr8k_text.zip

-the zip files downloaded must be etracted and placed in the same directory where your notebooks are present (source directory)
+the zip files downloaded must be extracted and placed in the same directory where your notebooks are present (source directory)

 order of execution of notebooks:
 1. data_exploration.ipynb